canonex/LampForSretch/README.md

    - if building a server consider using [Debian netinstall ](https://www.debian.org/distrib/netinst)
    - in tasksel let only "Standard system utilities" selected.

-2. Become root, copy/download/get this scripts in your home execute install.sh as root.
+2. Become root, copy/download/get/clone this scripts in your computer execute install.sh as root.
 Some operation may take a while, be patient.

 ## What you should get: